 Based on the market price of our common shares, the value of our assets and the composition of our income and assets, we do not believe we were a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes for our taxable year ended December 31, 2010.
 However, the application of the PFIC rules is subject to uncertainty in several respects, and we cannot assure you the U.S. Internal Revenue Service will not take a contrary position.
 A non-U.S. corporation will be a PFIC for any taxable year if either (i) at least 75% of its gross income for such year is passive income or (ii) at least 50% of the value of its assets (based on an average of the quarterly values of the assets) during such year is attributable to assets that produce passive income or are held for the production of passive income.
 A separate determination must be made after the close of each taxable year as to whether we were a PFIC for that year.
 Because the value of our assets for purposes of the PFIC test will generally be determined by reference to the market price of our common shares, fluctuations in the market price of the common shares may cause us to become a PFIC.
 In addition, changes in the composition of our income or assets may cause us to become a PFIC.
 If we are a PFIC for any taxable year during which a U.S. Holder (as defined in "Item 10.
-Additional Information - E. Taxation - United States Federal Income Taxation") holds a common share, certain adverse U.S. federal income Taxation - Passive Foreign Investment Company."
+Additional Information - E. Taxation - United States Federal Income Taxation") holds a common share, certain adverse U.S. federal income tax consequences could apply to such U.S. Holder.
+See "Item 10.
+Additional Information -Taxation - United States Federal Income Taxation - Passive Foreign Investment Company.'